-- There are 8 colleges and universities with psychology degree programs in Wyoming.
+- There are 7 not-for-profit colleges and universities with psychology degree programs in Wyoming.1

-- 1 school provides a master’s or advanced degree in psychology.
+- 1 school offers a master’s or advanced degree in psychology.1

-Below you will find profiles on several undergraduate and graduate psychology programs offered online and in Wyoming.
+Below you will find in-depth information about psychology programs offered online and in Wyoming.

 University of Wyoming

 The University of Wyoming offers graduate programs in psychology including a five-year Doctor of Philosophy (PhD) in Clinical Psychology, a four-year PhD in Cognition/Cognitive Development, a PhD in Psychology and Law, and a PhD in Social Psychology.
-A total of 5-10 students are admitted each year, 4-6 of whom enter the Clinical Psychology program.
+A total of five to 10 students are admitted each year, four to six of whom enter the Clinical Psychology program.
 No terminal master’s degrees are offered, but most PhD students earn a master’s degree as part of their PhD program.
 Courses in the Clinical Psychology program at UW include Psychopathology, Clinical Assessment, Theories and Techniques of Psychotherapy, Clinical Practicum, Statistical Methods in Psychology, Applied Multivariate Analysis, Neuropsychology of Human Behavior, Advanced Cognitive Psychology, and a year-long internship.